Andorra

 Any functions and activities which are deemed incompatible with the holding of local elective office shall be determined by statute or fundamental legal principles.

-The rapporteurs conclude that the requirements of Article 7 of the Charter are fully respected in Andorra.
+In the light of the current situation in Andorra, the rapporteurs consider that the requirements of Article 7.3 of the Charter are met.

 Article 8.1